-Diversion SIP header removal for multiple forwarding
+"Diversion" removal on multiple call forwarding

-When a call is forwarded multiple times (e.g. Alice forwards a call to Bob, Bob forwards the call to Carol), a new diversion header is added with each forward.
+When a call is forwarded multiple times (e.g., Alice forwards a call to Bob, Bob forwards the call to Carol), a new diversion header is added with each forward.

 Some vendor equipment is unable to process INVITE requests correctly when they include multiple diversion headers.
 As a result, calls forwarded multiple times are not connected.